-- For some types of problems, you need to use the process for coverage decisions and making appeals. - For other types of problems, you need to use the process for making complaints.
+- For some types of problems, you need to use the process for coverage decisions and appeals. - For other types of problems, you need to use the process for making complaints.

 Both of these processes have been approved by Medicare.
-To ensure fairness and prompt handling of your problems, each process has a set of rules, procedures, and deadlines that must be followed by us and by you.
+To ensure fairness and prompt handling of your problems, each process has a set of rules, procedures, and deadlines that must be followed by you and us.

 Which one do you use?

 That depends upon the type of problem you are having.
 The guide in Section 3 will help you identify the right process to use.